AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/troubleshooting.md

 <InlineAlert variant="warning" slots="text"/>

 Adobe highly encourages you to use the [Validate](validate.md) endpoint when establishing a BDIA workflow.
 If you do not first validate a file, you could end up with a combination of invalid and valid hits.
 The valid hits are processed, while the invalid hits are discarded.
-If you repair the file and upload it again, the originally valid hits are counted twice.
+This scenario causes major issues with data quality, such as visit/visitor count and attribution.

+This page is divided into three sections: **issues with the file**, **issues with individual rows**, and **product availability**.
+Courses of action depend on the root of the issue.

+## Issues with the file

+If Adobe encounters an issue with the file as a whole, the upload fails entirely and no rows are processed.
+You can fix the file and upload it again to successfully ingest it into Adobe Analytics.

-## File Not in GZIP Format
+### Not in GZIP Format

 If a file is not in proper GZIP format, it results in the state of "File Error" and no rows are processed.
-Adobe recommendeds that the file creation process is checked to ensure that it properly compresses files.
+Adobe recommends that the file creation process is checked to ensure that it properly compresses files.

 ```json
 {